OpenHFT/Chronicle-Queue/README.md

-If you are running this in production and wish to have professionally supported code, please see http://openhft.net/support/
+If you are running this in production and wish to have professionally supported code - see http://openhft.net/support/

 # Chronicle Queue